Kong/proxy-wasm-assemblyscript-sdk/README.md

 # WebAssembly for Proxies (AssemblyScript SDK)

-This is a friendly fork of https://github.com/solo-io/proxy-runtime/, temporarily mantained to address one incompatibility between the SDK and ngx_wasm_module.
+This is a friendly fork of https://github.com/solo-io/proxy-runtime/, temporarily mantained to address an incompatibility between the AssemblyScript SDK and ngx_wasm_module.

-This fork should no longer be needed once that is handled in the upstream.

 ## How to use this SDK